Matrix5567/Blogapp/emailproject/readme.txt

 maintenence .
 There is also a automatic logout middleware which will logout users if inactive for a certain period.Users can also edit thier details including changing their email and password.

-soon to be implemented:
-1 . google log in
-2 . new styles
-3 . public/private profiles
-4 . profile reporting
-5 . profile locking by admin
-6 . comment section